Látrabjarg in the Westfjords of Iceland - the largest Seabird Cliff in Iceland - Puffins in Abundance

 Melasól - papaver radicatum

-By now we have visited the oldest sedimentary strata of Iceland, created some 12-13 million years ago.
 Life always finds its way, even under the harshest circumstances, and so did the beautiful flower in my photo above.
 I noticed it in several places on my way to Keflavíkurbjarg, growing amongst the rocks, beautifying the grey rocky landscape.

 I stopped the car and took some photos of it.
-It is yellow and has got a light green hue, very beautiful.
-It is called melasól in Icelandic - papaver radicatum in Latin, and it is common in the Westfjords of Iceland, the Eastfjords, and on the Snæfellsnes peninsula, although I have only come across it in the Westfjords.
+It is yellow and has a light green hue, ever so beautiful.
+It is called melasól in Icelandic - papaver radicatum in Latin, and it is common in the Westfjords of Iceland, the Eastfjords, and on the Snæfellsnes peninsula.

 The road sign for Látrabjarg and more interesting locations

-To visit this area you can rent a car in Reykjavík and drive up to the Westfjords.
-Látrabjarg is located some 417 km away from Reykjavík, if you take ring-road 1, road 60, road 62 and then turn on road 612 for Látrabjarg.
-Also check out Kollsvík on road 615, the smallest settlement in Iceland.
+To visit this area, you can rent a car in Reykjavík and drive up to the Westfjords.
+Látrabjarg is located some 417 km from Reykjavík.
+Take Ring Road 1, Road 60, and Road 62, then turn onto Road 612 for Látrabjarg.

-If you come by the ferry Baldur - then you will get off at Brjánslækur, which is some 80 km away.
+If you come by the ferry Baldur, then you will get off at Brjánslækur, which is some 80 km away.

 Don't miss visiting Látrabjarg if you ever find yourself in this remote area of the Westfjords of Iceland.
 It is just amazing to see the puffins so unafraid and up close.